DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 - Some events will clear the action queue (like being stunned or knocked back)
 - Some actions will pause the action cue / current action until completion (like successfully dodging an attack)

+#### Interrupt Events
+- Each action has a set of gameplay event tags that

 ### Key Concept: Revenge Meter & Revenge Counter
 With stun locks and knockback, it can be very easy to virtually render an enemy as useless by trapping them in a combo.
 Enemies should be given at least one opportunity to engage with the player (given they are not immediately killed)